Broadband Basics

 Connection Fee:

 This is the cost of setting you up with broadband.
-Some suppliers don't charge you and some charge up to £100.
+Some suppliers charge you and some provide free connection.

 Modem:

-Again, some broadband suppliers offer a modem free whilst some charge from £20 to £100.
+Again, some broadband suppliers offer a modem free whilst some charge.
 Make sure you check to see if filters are included in the price too.

 Cost per month: